- Home Performance Audit

 By preventing drafts and helping your insulation do its job to stabilize temperatures throughout your home, you’ll be more comfortable whether it’s cold or hot outside.

 Since you won’t be bothered by drafts or temperature differences, your home’s air conditioning and heating systems won’t have to work as hard to keep you comfortable.
-This will result in decreased energy use and ultimately lower bills month after month.
+This will result in decreased energy use and ultimately lower monthly bills.

-Air sealing prevents moisture and pollution from making its way into your home.
-This reduces the chances for mold growth and other indoor air quality issues, so you and your family can breathe easier.
+Air sealing prevents moisture and pollution from making their way into your home.
+This reduces the chances of mold growth and other indoor air quality issues, so you and your family can breathe easier.

-The gaps and cracks illuminated by the infrared thermal imaging will be sealed to keep outside air from seeping in.
+The gaps and cracks illuminated by infrared thermal imaging will be sealed to keep outside air from seeping in.

 We’ll seal your ductwork to keep allergens, dust, and other contaminants from circulating through your home.
 Once your ductwork is sealed, we can also add insulation to your ductwork in basements and attics to conserve energy and allow your home's HVAC systems to function properly.

 Often, we see kitchen and bathroom ductwork that is improperly installed or that vents air within the home rather than outside.
 We’ll correct and properly seal these ventilation ducts to prevent moisture buildup and mold.